This is not a picture of a lone antelope.

 It sounds nice and modern, a society jumping straight from brutal genocide to progressive feminism.
 But after my confusion with the lone antelope, I was wary.
 I retreated to the internet again.

 And, thrillingly, this one turned out to be true, and all of the figures listed by the driver were completely correct.
-In fact, it’s more true now than it was then: women have seized more seats with each passing election and now control an impressive 64% of the seats in Parliament, and remains the only country ever to exceed that 50% figure.
-By point of comparison, its neighbor to the west, the Democratic Republic of Congo, sits 122nd in the world with 10.6% (the U.S., by the way, is 85th in the world with 18.3%).
+Even more excitingly, it’s more true now than it was then: women have seized more seats with each passing election and now control an impressive 64% of the seats in Parliament, and remains the only country ever to exceed that 50% figure.
+By point of comparison, its neighbor to the west, the Democratic Republic of Congo, sits 122nd in the world in female representation, with 10.6% (the U.S., by the way, is 85th in the world, at 18.3%).

 What surprised me more was the way the driver spoke of his country’s groundbreaking feminism.
 A man who drives people to see gorillas every day is not the sort of person you’d expect to be bragging about the way his country is at the forefront of women’s issues, but the pride in his voice was unmistakable.
 It made me forgive him for the way he fooled me about that lone antelope.

-Especially once I pored over a website listing antelope species a few days after I got back (I told you, I was upset), and discovered that the animal we saw was the roan antelope, a beast indigenous to most of the savannah that covers central Africa.
+Especially once I pored over a website listing antelope species a few days after I got back (I told you, I was upset!), and discovered that the animal we saw was in fact the roan antelope, a beast indigenous to most of the savannah that covers central Africa.